Broughty Ferry railway station

 Broughty Ferry railway station is a railway station serving the suburb of Broughty Ferry in Dundee, Scotland.
 It is sited 3 mi 38 chain from the former Dundee East station, on the Dundee to Aberdeen line, between Dundee and Balmossie.

 It is the oldest railway station in Scotland which is still in operation.

 History

-The station was opened on 6 October 1838 on the Dundee and Arbroath Railway.
-When North British Railway were granted joint ownership of the line on 21 July 1879, the station buildings were gradually rebuilt until around 1900.
+The station was opened on 8 October 1838 on the Dundee and Arbroath Railway.

 Accidents and incidents

 At 7:20 pm on 21 October 1991, a Dundee bound Aberdeen–London Intercity express destroyed two out of the four gates of the level crossing.
 The fifty passengers on board and five people in a passing car were fortunate to avoid collision when the train passed through the crossing at around 80 miles per hour.
 The gates had not been closed before the train passed the level crossing.
 Dundee District Council (now defunct) had previously postponed planning permission to modernise the gates.
-They were replaced by the current arrangement of four barriers in 1995, with control transferred to Dundee Signalling Centre.

-Subsequent restoration of the station saw the removal of the historic footbridge, which now languishes behind the westbound platform, leaving only an underpass for those wishing to cross the line at Gray Street, or walk the short distance to another overbridge, when the barriers are lowered.
-The footbridge was closed to the public before the crossing was modernised.